OndrejMikulec/PowerShapeAndPowerMillAPI/README.md

+# This fork is using PowerMill function extract() to significantly improve the APIs reading speed.
-Forked from Autodesk/PowerShapeAndPowerMillAPI.
-The solution file (CustomSoftwareCore.sln) was cleaned to have only PowerMill automation (CustomSoftwareCorePowerMillOnly.sln) and code demoted to work with SharpDevelop.
-This fork is using PowerMill function extrac() to significantly improve the APIs reading speed.
+- Forked from Autodesk/PowerShapeAndPowerMillAPI.
+- The solution file (CustomSoftwareCore.sln) was cleaned to have only PowerMill automation (CustomSoftwareCorePowerMillOnly.sln) and code demoted to work with SharpDevelop.
+- The UnitTest framework and tests code updated and successfully run with SharpDevelop.

 ![Banner](Banner.png)